-- (1) Descent is traced through the female line i.e. the kinship system is matrilineal. - (2) Based on the matrilineal principle, the society is divided into clans (Suku) and lineages (Perut).
+- (1) Descent is traced through the female line i.e the kinship system is matrilineal. - (2) Based on the matrilineal principle, the society is divided into clans (Suku) and lineages (Perut).
 There are twelve clans, each with a distinct name of its own and headed by an elder known locally as the Lembaga.
-Each clan, is further divided into lineages, each of which is headed by a Buapak.
-The position of clan elders is held by men. - (3) Each clan has an allotted amount of ancestral land which is registered in the name of its female members and transmitted through them.
-Male members of the clan have usufructory rights over the land. - (4) Each clan and lineage practises exogamy i.e. prohibition on intra-group marriage.
-However, what constitutes an exogamic unit varies, in some cases a clan, in others a lineage. - (5) Transmission of titles and status is through the female line. - (6) Residence is matrilocal or uxorilocal i.e. the man leaves his natal place after marriage and resides in his wife's kampong.
+Each clan, is further divided into lineages, each of which is headed by a Buapak. - (3) Each clan has an allotted amount of ancestral land which is registered in the name of its female members.
+Male members of the clan have usufructory right over the land. - (4) Each clan and lineage practise exogamy i.e. prohibition on intra-group marriage.
+However, what constitutes an exogamic unit varies, in some cases a clan, in others a lineage.

+- (5) Transmission of properties, titles and statuses is through the female line. - (6) Residence is exorilocal i.e the man leaves his natal place after marriage and resides at his wife's kampung.